Dunglass Castle: History

-When built in 1380, Dunglass Castle served as the caput for the Barony of Colquohoun.
-The castle was attacked by Lord Fleming's soldiers from Dumbarton Castle in February 1569, but they were repulsed and Lord Fleming's half-brother was captured.
+When built in 1380, Dunglass Castle served as the caput for the Barony of Colquohoun, Laird of Luss.
+The castle was attacked by Lord Fleming's soldiers from Dumbarton Castle in November 1568, and in February 1569 when were repulsed and Lord Fleming's half-brother was captured.

 It was ruinous by the 18th century and much of the castle and courtyard stone was taken in 1735 to use in repair of the quay following an order by the Commissioners of Supply.
 Andrew Buchanan of Auchentorlie ended that practice when he purchased the castle in 1812.

 It was leased by the graphic artist Talwin Morris in July 1893 who remodelled the interior, a remnant of the Morris interior is held in the West Dunbartonshire Council collection.
 The house was subsequently leased in July 1899 to Charles Macdonald, brother of Margaret and Frances Macdonald.
 Morris's interiors were remodelled by Mackintosh and Macdonald who created new interiors and furniture, including a white room which was later refined in Mackintosh’s masterpiece, Hill House, the home he designed for publisher, Walter Blackie at Helensburgh.
 A bookcase they created is now in the collection of the National Museum of Scotland and all of Mackintosh's work has been removed.